cwpearson/website2/posts/20250127-some-bugs/index.md

 +++

 I spent a few days trying to be mindful of every time I ran into an apparent software bug (outside of work!).
+I had a feeling it was happening all the time and I had just trained myself to move on without even noticing.
+Probably 95% of my personal computing is on my iPhone, so that's where they all show up.

 ### January 28, 2025